lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 Trace.verbose "Trace routed to main logger"
 ```

-The eagle eyed reader may have realized that `Trace.verbose` doesn't exist, if your interested its one-liner definition is [here](https://github.com/lfr/lfr.github.io/blob/7359ab2c6fb24b2114197ba5d49008265ac0e852/fun/scripts/logging-virgin.fsx#L39).
+The eagle eyed reader may have realized that `Trace.verbose` doesn't exist, if your interested, its one-liner definition is [here](https://github.com/lfr/lfr.github.io/blob/7359ab2c6fb24b2114197ba5d49008265ac0e852/fun/scripts/logging-virgin.fsx#L39).
 Anyway so far so good, We can both create informative log entries with and also collect all legacy Trace messages.
 This is going great!

 ## Or is it?